 Reduce the amount of time you spend on your phone and electronic devices.
 Setting time limitations is helpful not only for children but for adults as well.
 Hold your phone more upright to avoid looking down for extended periods of time.
 Use a hands-free device or voice-controlled messaging app.
 Look down with your eyes and consciously sit with your head back over your shoulders as you text.

 - Sit up straight

 Remember your mother telling you to “sit up straight and don’t slouch!”
 Well, she was right!
-Make a conscious effort to caught your poor posture habits and work on correcting them.
+Make a conscious effort to catch your poor posture habits and work on correcting them.
 Stand up straight with your head back over your shoulders.
-Round your shoulders backwards and take a deep breath in.
-Mimicking this posture, while standing on a whole body vibration plate, can very beneficial.
-Whole Body Vibration stimulates proprioceptors and mechanoreceptors in throughout your body.
-These help re-train your brain and muscles to hold the proper posture subconsciously.
+Round your shoulders backward and take a deep breath in.
+Mimicking this posture, while standing on a whole-body vibration plate, can very beneficial.
+Whole Body Vibration stimulates proprioceptors and mechanoreceptors throughout your body.
+This helps re-train your brain and muscles to hold the proper posture subconsciously.